PDF Workflow for Remote Workers: How I Save 10 Hours Per Week

 Now I process everything in 2 hours instead of 12.
 That's 10 hours saved per week.
 40 hours per month.
 500 hours per year.
 That's 12+ weeks of work saved annually.

-The key: Use tools with no limits (like PDFEliteTools), batch process instead of one-by-one, organize files first, and automate repetitive tasks.
-Simple changes, massive time savings.
+The key: Pick tools without hidden paywalls for daily use, batch when you can, organize files first, and automate repeat chores.
+Simple changes, real time savings.

 If you're processing PDFs regularly, build a workflow.
 It'll save you hours every week.
 I wish I'd done it sooner.